apache/paimon/docs/content/spark/sql-ddl.md

 -- create a tag based on snapshot-2 and retain it for 12 hour.
 ALTER TABLE T CREATE TAG `TAG-4` AS OF VERSION 2 RETAIN 12 HOURS;

+-- replace a existed tag with new snapshot id and new retention ALTER TABLE T REPLACE TAG `TAG-4` AS OF VERSION 2 RETAIN 24 HOURS;

+-- create or replace a tag, create tag if it not exist, replace tag if it exists.
+ALTER TABLE T CREATE OR REPLACE TAG `TAG-5` AS OF VERSION 2 RETAIN 24 HOURS;
 ```

 ### Delete Tag